-The sustainability governance structure defines clearly the roles and responsibilities expected of the Board, the Audit Committee ("AC"), the Sustainability & Risk Management Committee ("SRMC"), Risk Owners and the Internal Audit Function.
+The sustainability governance structure defines clearly the roles and responsibilities expected of the Board, the Audit Committee ("AC"), the Internal Audit Function, the Sustainability & Risk Management Committee ("SRMC") and Risk Owners.
 The Board assumes ultimate responsibility for the sustainability strategy, management and performance within the Group, while the AC is tasked with the duties of overseeing the sustainability management and performance of the Group and reporting to the Board.